Rescue dogs. Search and rescue volunteers. What you should pay attention to

 • Do not be afraid of an aggressive external environment (frost, wind, showers)

-• Psychological preparation (the dog during the task, nothing should be distracting)
+• Psychological preparation (the dog during the task, nothing should distract)

 All these qualities are determined by special tests that are carried out with a puppy from the age of 3 months!

-How do you know that a puppy can and has the talent of a rescuer?
+How do you know if a puppy can and has the talent of a rescuer?

-Probably it's like people, from birth, a dog should be born a rescuer.
+Probably it's like with people, from the very birth a dog should be born as a rescuer.
 Do not forget about the physical and psychological qualities of the pet.
-If a puppy is very mobile from childhood, loves to play, and is always interested in something new, these are good signs.
+If from childhood the puppy is very mobile, loves to play, and is always interested in something new, these are good signs.

-During further training, game form it will be easier to instill search skills.
-It is worth noting that for a dog, the realization that he saved a person comes only with the first real case.
+With further training, in game form it will be easier to instill search skills.
+It is worth noting that for a dog, the realization that she saved a person comes only with the first real case...
 The rest is just a game.
-When it is not possible to smell a person (heavy smoke, building dust, other extraneous odors), dog training plays an important role.
+When there is no way to smell a person (strong smoke, building dust, other extraneous odors), the preparation of the dog plays an important role.

 Reference:

 1. It takes up to 1.5 years to train a four-legged specialist.
-Game form of learning.
-Pet preparation starts from 6 months, the dog can pass its first qualifying tests not earlier than its age reaches 1 year.
+The form of training is game.
+The preparation of the pet begins at 6 months, the dog can pass its first qualification tests no earlier than its age reaches 1 year.

-1. Rescue dogs are used in different situations: search for dangerous explosive devices in mined areas, search for victims of blockages, avalanches, landslides.
+1. Rescue dogs are used in different situations: search for dangerous explosive devices in mined areas, finding victims of debris, avalanches, landslides.

-1. A four-legged pet works only in tandem with its cynologist.
-This is called cynological calculation.
-The owner understands his own pet well, conducts classes with him and can help to adapt to different conditions such as flying in an airplane, helicopter, or staying in a mountainous area for a long time.
+1. The four-legged pet works only in tandem with its dog handler.
+This is called a cynological calculation.
+The owner understands his own pet well, conducts classes with him and can help to adapt to different conditions such as flying in an airplane, helicopter or a long stay in a mountainous area.

-It is unlikely that dogs, desperately rushing into water or fire to save a person, think about any rewards.
+It is unlikely that dogs, desperately throwing themselves into water or fire to save a person, think about any rewards.
 Animals are completely devoid of vanity.
 Therefore, such dogs are real heroes.

-History knows many examples of how dogs helped people out of trouble on their own impulse.
-People realized that such qualities of dogs as fidelity, courage, sacrifice can serve to save more than one human life.
+History knows many examples of how dogs rescued people from trouble on their own.
+People realized that such qualities of dogs as loyalty, courage, sacrifice can serve to save more than one human life.
 So the dogs got a job: "rescuer".
-And the services of the Ministry of Emergency Situations have unique assistants, devoted and reliable.
+And the services of the Ministry of Emergency Situations have unique assistants, loyal and reliable.

-However, the first rescue dog appeared long before the Ministry of Emergency Situations.
+However, the first rescue dog appeared long before the Emergencies Ministry.
 We know her name - Barry, her breed - St. Bernard.
-And its history, which is already more than two hundred years old and which, from generation to generation, was passed on by French monks.
+And its history, which is more than two hundred years old and which, from generation to generation, was passed on by French monks.

-Barry was brought up at the monastery along with other rescue dogs, whose duties included searching for lost vagrants.
-Every morning on the neck of each of four-legged rescuers the monks fixed a barrel of brandy and sent it in search of the poor.
+Barry was brought up at the monastery along with other rescue dogs, whose duties included finding lost vagrants.
+Every morning on the neck of each of four-legged rescuers the monks secured a keg of brandy and sent them out in search of the poor.

-On account of Barry - dozens of saved lives of people who could have died on a deserted road in a snow storm.
-But they survived, having met in Barry the one who at a critical moment gave them a sip of a warming drink and brought them under the roof of a hospitable monastic cell.
+On account of Barry - dozens of saved lives of people who could have died on a deserted road in a blizzard.
+But they survived, having met in Barry the one who, at a critical moment, gave them a sip of a warming drink and brought them under the roof of a hospitable monastic cell.

-Even accurate information about the number of lives saved by Barry has been preserved: 40.
-Among them is the life of a child.
-Barry found it in the Alps, under the snow of an avalanche.
+Preserved even accurate information about the number of lives saved by Barry: 40.
+Among them - the life of a child.
+Barry found him in the Alpine mountains, under the thickness of the snow of an avalanche.
 He warmed the half-frozen baby with his body and licked his face until he woke up.

 Barry's fate is tragic.
-He was wounded by a man who, in the dark, took a huge shaggy dog for a bear.
+He was wounded by a man who took a huge shaggy dog for the bear.
 Barry survived, but his career was over.
-He was no longer able to do the work of a lifeguard.
+He was no longer able to do the job of a rescuer.

-Any resident of the modern suburb of Paris will gladly show a visitor a stone with a carved image - a monument to the legendary rescue dog Barry.
+Any resident of the modern suburb of Paris will willingly show a visitor a stone with a carved image - a monument to the legendary rescue dog Barry.

 Monument to Barry in the suburbs of Paris